freaktechnik/jetpack-panelview/docs/panelview.md

         });
 ```

+Don't forget to add an icon, else the button will be invisible.

 #### Fixing SDK buttons in the Menu Panel ####
 To use an SDK Action button or ToggleButton (recommended) together with a panelview you will have to apply a fix to the button, so the menu panel doesn't close when clicked on the button in the panel.
 You can easily apply the fix: